Christmas is approaching quite fast and it’s time to think about presents!

 Then maybe you can think of a print.
 Is there somebody who doesn’t like a nice print?
 I don’t think so.
 Prints are perfect to give some character and personality to a white wall and a great way to showcase one’s passions.
 They are also great to take you back to a place you like or miss, like Italy for example.

 I have taken a look on Etsy and I found endless Italian-themed prints.
 I selected two of them, which I think make a nice present for someone who is fascinated by this lovely country.
-The first one is by Victorian Wall Decor and is an amazing old-fashioned print of Florence and the second one is by Orchid Printables and features one of the most famous Italian sayings.
+The first one is by Victorian Wall Decor and is an amazing old-fashioned print of Florence, the second one is by Orchid Printables and features one of the most famous Italian sayings.

 Giulia Scarpaleggia is an Italian food blogger, writer, and photographer.
 She lives and works in Tuscany, where she also gives cooking classes.
 This love for cooking and for her amazing region has made her write a book, called I love Toscana, which not only is a great cookbook but a nice tour around Tuscany as well.
 You will learn how to cook Tuscan food and the stories behind a certain recipe or a certain tradition as well.
 I keep recommending it and I will never stop!